Choosing Timber for Wooden Sash Windows: Softwood vs Hardwood Explained

 Our approach is centred around craftsmanship, precision, and attention to detail.
 From initial consultation through to design, manufacture, and installation, every stage is handled with care to ensure the highest quality outcome.

 By combining traditional joinery techniques with modern technology, we create double-glazed wooden windows that offer excellent thermal performance without compromising on appearance.
-Whether you choose softwood or hardwood, you can be confident that your windows are built to the highest standards.
+Whether you choose hardwood or Accoya, you can be confident that your windows are built to the highest standards.

 Get Expert Advice for Your Project

 If you’re considering new or replacement wooden sash windows, we’re here to help you make the right choice.
-Our team will guide you through the options, explain the benefits of each material, and ensure your windows are perfectly suited to your home.
+Our team will guide you through the options, explain the benefits of hardwood and Accoya, and ensure your windows are perfectly suited to your home.

 Get in touch with JTP Joinery today to discuss your project and receive a tailored quotation.